ds21h/Light/README.md

 # Light
 Domotica light switching system

 This is a domotica light switching system.
 I created it from scratch as cheap as possible.
+All the software was developed in Java for portability reasons.
+The only exception for this rule is the software for the ESP8266 modules.
+As this is embedded software dedicated to those modules.
+This is developed in C.

 The system consists of the following components:
 - A server to manage the switching.
 It runs on a Raspberri PI (Raspbian).
 Two programs run there: